Curriculum After the First Year

 - A = offered every semester

-- C = offered every other year
+- C = generally offered every two or three academic years

 - D = offered when student interest and faculty availability allow

 Journals and Competitions

 Academic journals and competitions are not part of the listed course families.
 Students discuss these activities with their faculty adviser when planning a course of study.